 - Many HIV-1 tests can miss HIV-1 infection in a person who has recently become infected.
 If you have flu-like symptoms, you could have recently become infected with HIV-1.
 Tell your healthcare provider if you had a flu-like illness within the last month before starting DESCOVY or at any time while taking DESCOVY.
 Symptoms of new HIV-1 infection include: tiredness, fever, joint or muscle aches, headache, sore throat, vomiting or diarrhoea, rash, night sweats or enlarged lymph nodes in the neck or groin.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have, or have had, any of the following medical conditions:

 - kidney problems or are undergoing kidney dialysis treatment.

 - liver problems, including hepatitis B or C virus infection.

 Tell your doctor if you are pregnant, or likely to become pregnant during your course of medication.
 We do not know if DESCOVY can harm your unborn child.
 You and your doctor will need to decide if DESCOVY is right for you.

 Tell your doctor if you are breastfeeding, or likely to breastfeed during your course of medication.
 You should not breastfeed if you are HIV-positive because of the chance of passing the HIV virus to your baby.
 At least one of the active substances in this medicine (emtricitabine) have been found in breast milk at low concentrations.
+It is not known if DESCOVY affects milk production or has effects on the breastfed child.
 Talk with your doctor about the best way to feed your baby.